thomas-d/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

    #.
 After restarting the server to load the new data, refresh the browser to see the result.

    .. tip::
-      Rely on the reference documentation for :ref:`field components
+      Rely on the reference documentation for :ref:`the field component in list views
-      <reference/view_architectures/list/field>` in list views.
+      <reference/view_architectures/list/field>`.

    The final result should look like this: